 Although now my focus is on empowering people, my love of beauty and design will always remain a part of my true essence.
 I set up my scarf brand in 2016 whilst studying for my personal training qualification and am so grateful for having been stocked in Derby Museums as well as several high-end boutiques in and around Derbyshire including Emily Bridgens and Goose, Ashby-De-La-Zouch.

-In October 2017, after the personal tragedy of losing one of my best friends to suicide I felt compelled to campaign about mental health, the focus being to eradicate stigmas surrounding mental illnesses.
-I used slogan t-shirts which I designed in collaboration with mental health movement ‘Time To Change’ as a vehicle to communicate this.
-I donate a percentage from the sales to mental health charity ‘Mind’ and local homeless shelter The Padley Group.
-Since becoming a mental health campaigner I have been featured several times in local press as well being featured in National Mental Health magazine ‘Happiful’.
+In October 2017, after the personal tragedy of losing one of my best friends to suicide I felt compelled to campaign about mental health focussing on eradicating stigmas surrounding mental illnesses.
+I used slogan t-shirts which I designed in collaboration with mental health campaign ‘Time To Change’.
+From the sales of my t-shirts, I donated a percentage to mental health charity ‘Mind’ and local homeless shelter The Padley Group.
+Since becoming a mental health campaigner I have been featured in local press and national Mental Health magazine ‘Happiful’.

-This has been the journey that has led to my current work, empowering individuals to live authentically, take control of their own lives and honour their calling.
+It has been through my own adversity that I am able to empower individuals to live authentically, take control of their own lives and honour their calling.
 I refer to it as work but this is not just work.
 It is a calling, a joy and an honour to be changing lives in this way and I feel truly blessed.